-What signs might I see if my horse had gastric ulcers?
+What signs will I see in my horse?

 A wide variety of clinical signs might be present in individual cases and can be very vague ranging from poor appetite, colic, poor body condition, poor performance and changes in attitude and behaviour.
-It is hard to diagnose EGUS based on clinical signs alone hence we would strongly recommend that EGUS be confirmed by performing gastroscopy as described below.
+It is hard to diagnose EGUS based on clinical signs alone and we would strongly recommend that EGUS be confirmed by performing gastroscopy as described below.